Transactional emails - benefits & examples

 3. Rekindles Customer Engagement

-The customer might forget to visit your website, and the marketing emails might get ignored.
+A customer may forget to visit your website, and your marketing emails may be ignored.

 Examples of Transactional Emails